jmerrifield/cuke_iterations/README.md

 ### What did it do?

-First, it created a set of empty directories under the `iterations` folder - one for each iteration that you defined.
+First, it created a set of empty directories under the `iterations` folder inside your features folder - one for each iteration that you defined.
 You should add this folder to your source-control ignore list (unless you're using Git which doesn't track empty folders).

 Next, it created a run file for Cucumber.
 If you didn't specify a filename it will be called `run.txt`.
 Definitely add this to your source-control ignore list.